yanchun628/Logseq/pages/MeetingWIthTommy.md

 	- First, let's review the follow-up of several things we mentioned last week
 	- Chinese new year holiday
 	- Alias expiration
-		- We noticed that dozens of graderAlias will expire next month -
+		- We have noticed that dozens of graders' Alias will expire next month -